 In our monthly book club, after registering to participate, we simply buy the book for the month and read through it at your pace leading up to the meeting.
 Upon your registration you will receive the discussion questions for the book.
 When we meet on zoom, we will discuss together the questions and share our perspective on what we have learned.
 You can see this month's book, preview upcoming books and access our backlog below.

-May's Book
+September’s Book

 Past Books